 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates HZNP, COUP, FRBA, MLVF

-Horizon Therapeutics plc (NASDAQ: HZNP)’s sale to Amgen Inc. for $116.50 in cash per share.
+Horizon Therapeutics plc HZNP's sale to Amgen Inc. for $116.50 in cash per share.
 If you are a Horizon shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.